cogini/elixir-deploy-template/README.md

 ssh name in the `inventory/hosts` config and in the `ansible-playbook` commands below.

-(The template has multiple hosts in the groups, comment them out.)
+(The template has multiple hosts in the groups for testing different OS versions, comment them out.)

 ### Configure the target server using Ansible

-From the `ansible` dir:
+Run these commands from the `ansible` dir.

-Install Python 2 on the server if necessary.
-Newer versions of Ubuntu (16.04+) and Debian ship with Python 3, but the default for Ansible is Python 2:
+Newer versions of Ubuntu (16.04+) and Debian ship with Python 3, but the default for Ansible is Python 2.
+It's possible to use the Python 3 that comes with the OS, but when you are getting started with Ansible, this is the most straightforward way.
+If necessary, run this playbook to install Python 2:

 ```shell
 ansible-playbook -u root -v -l elixir-deploy-template playbooks/setup-python.yml -D
 ```

 In this command, `elixir-deploy-template` is the hostname.

 Edit the `playbooks/manage-users.yml` script to specify user accounts: